 This gives the USD an unrivaled stance on the international stage.

-Many UK and International banks offer offshore Banking in USD, EUR, and GBP, in locations such as the Channel Islands, or the Isle of Mann, offering tax free jurisdictions whislt still covered by UK banking regulation.
+Many UK and International banks offer offshore Banking in USD, EUR, and GBP, in locations such as the Channel Islands, or the Isle of Mann, offering tax free jurisdictions whilst still covered by UK banking regulation.

-These include Lloyds and HSBC
+These include Lloyds and HSBC.

 From my experience, Lloyds seem to offer an account with one of the lowest minimum balance requirements ($3,500 at time of writing) but HSBC have a larger international network and cater more to expatriates that are HNWI.